 The global pandemic has left in its wake traumatized students, families, and educators, and fear has been the dominant emotion.
 The essence of fearless schools is the building of psychologically safe environments where students and educators can learn together, make mistakes with transparency, learn from those mistakes, and engage in consistent innovation, experimentation, and learning.
 This session will explore how fearless schools can meet these psychological needs and serve as the foundation for resilience for the students and communities they serve.

-LEA Leadership, Site Administrator / Instructional Coach, Teacher
+Site Administrator / Instructional Coach, Systems Leadership, Teacher

 Continuous Improvement, Equity, Governance